 Figure 3.
-Average mass fuel load by fuel size classes of dead down woody debris (Tons/Ha) across years since initial fire and between sites according to size classes.
-Dots represent outliers.
+Average mass fuel load by fuel size classes of dead down woody debris (Tons/Ha) across years since initial fire and between sites according to size classes (defined by the time scale at which moisture is lost).
+Dots represent outliers (defined as 1.5x the interquartile range less than the first quartile and greater than the third).

-The density and mass of standing fuels (live and dead trees) differed between the once-burned and thrice-burned plots: once-burned plots contained greater numbers of dead trees, primarily spruce, killed in the first fire.
+The density and mass of standing fuels (live and dead trees) between once-burned and thrice-burned forests: once-burned forests contained greater numbers of dead trees, primarily spruce, killed in the first fire.
 Spruce had the highest DBH in the dataset and thus contained the greatest mass.
-Tree height was greatest in once-burned stands, again due to the increased presence of dead spruce in the landscape (species height distributions are presented in Appendix: Fig. S1).
-Trees were generally less dense in the burned plots.
-In both the once- and thrice-burned scenarios, using the 90th quartile of tree density observations doubled the number of trees in the simulation, and roughly doubled the fuel load and density (Table 1).
+Tree height was greatest in once-burned forests, again due to the increased presence of dead spruce in the landscape (species height distributions are presented in Appendix: Fig. S1).
+Trees were generally less dense in once-burned forests.
+In both the once- and thrice-burned scenarios, using the 90th quantile of tree density observations doubled the number of trees in the simulation, and roughly doubled the fuel load and density (Table 1).